09 May What Is A Furnace Flame Sensor?(Last Updated On: December 30, 2017)

 - You can now restart the furnace.

 If cleaning the furnace flame sensor does not solve the problem of the furnace not running, you will need to contact a qualified HVAC professional in order to help troubleshoot and fix the issue.
-While some tasks of furnace maintenance can be completed by a savvy homeowner, it is best to leave larger, more complicated jobs to the professionals.
+While savvy homeowners can handle routine furnace maintenance tasks, it is best to leave larger, more complicated jobs to the professionals.